Nanakuh/mealmarket/README.md

 **Responsive Design:** Optimized for desktop, tablet, and mobile devices for a consistent user experience.

 # Deployment
 Mealmarket is deployed on Render.
 Any changes pushed to the main branch will automatically trigger a deployment to the production environment.
-This may take a few minutes
+This may take a few minutes.

 I hope this README has been useful to you.

+I'm still working on this project.

 If you have any suggestions, do not hesitate to contact me 🙂: